 On July 18, 2011, VitaMed sold two Senior Secured Promissory Notes ("Secured Notes") in the amount of \$500,000 each and also entered into a Security Agreement under which VitaMed pledged all of its assets to secure the obligation.
 The Secured Notes bear interest at the rate of six percent (6%) per annum and are due on the one (1) year anniversary of the date of the Secured Notes.
-A copy of the form of Secured Note and form of Security Agreement is attached hereto and incorporated herein by reference.

 In September and October, 2011, VitaMed sold Convertible Promissory Notes ("Notes") in the aggregate of \$534,160.
 The Notes bear interest at the rate of four percent (4%) per annum and are due December 1, 2011.
-The Notes are convertible at the option of the Company into shares of the Company's Common Stock at \$0.38 per share.
-A copy of the form of Note is attached as an exhibit hereto and incorporated herein by reference.
+The Notes are convertible at the option of the noteholder into shares of the Company's Common Stock at \$0.38 per share.